How Do I Correct a Sales Receipt in QuickBooks?

 - A new window that says ‘Apply credit to invoices’ will appear on your screen.
 Choose the invoice you created in the first step so that credit can be applied to the new invoice you had created earlier.
 Click on ‘Done’ to save the changes.

 These are some of the best ways in which you can correct errors in a sales receipt in QuickBooks.
-If you find this to be a problem or you get stuck in any of the steps, then you must talk to a QuickBooks 24/7 expert for step by step guidance.
+If you find this to be a problem or you get stuck in any of the steps, then you must talk to a QuickBooks 24/7 support phone number agent for step-by-step guidance.